dhickie/go-lgtv/readme.md

 	tv, err = control.NewTV("192.168.1.129", "38:8C:50:6B:CD:B1", "255.255.255.0")

 	// If you don't already have a client key, connect to it with an empty key and it will create a new one.
-	// This call will block until the request to connect has been accepted on the TV clientKey, err := tv.Connect("")
+	// This call will block until the request to connect has been accepted on the TV.
+	// The timeout value is in milliseconds. clientKey, err := tv.Connect("", 1000)

-	// Or if you already have a client key from before, you can specify it to connect immediately _, err = tv.Connect("7668cb15d16a1a319f3731a9264b700b")
+	// Or if you already have a client key from before, you can specify it to connect immediately _, err = tv.Connect("7668cb15d16a1a319f3731a9264b700b", 1000)

+	// TurnOn uses WOL, and so relies on the TV being connected using ethernet err = tv.TurnOn()

 	// Once connected, you can perform operations like play, pause, launch an app etc. err = tv.Play()